HengliZhu/HengliZhu.github.io/_pages/about.md

 Professional Experience
 ======
-Haitong Securities (2023.02 - 2023.06)
+**Haitong Securities** (2023.02 - 2023.06)

-Huatai Innovation Investment Co., Ltd (2022.06 – 2023.01)
+**Huatai Innovation Investment Co., Ltd** (2022.06 – 2023.01)

-Huatai Securities (2021.06 – 2021.10)
+**Huatai Securities** (2021.06 – 2021.10)

-Fuju Investment and Consulting Co., Ltd (2020.06 – 2020.09)
+**Fuju Investment and Consulting Co., Ltd** (2020.06 – 2020.09)

-Getting started
+Interest
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section
+In addition to my academic and professional pursuits, I have a deep passion for swimming, playing guitar, and tennis.
+I was an active member of the Nanjing University Tennis Association.
+Moreover, I am an avid amateur Chinese painter specializing in traditional meticulous flower-and-bird painting, a classical style that captures the essence of natural beauty.
+My dedication to this art form has led me to hold personal exhibitions in Yangzhou and Nanjing, showcasing my artistic achievements.

 Site-wide configuration
 ------